Brain-Tumor-Segmentation/brain-tumor-segmentation-using-deep-neural-networks/README.md

 # Brain-Tumor-Segmentation-Using-Deep-Neural-Networks

 ## Description
-This project presents the use of deep learning and image processing techniques for the segmentation of tumors into various classes.
-We used the following three approaches for tumor segmentation.
+This project presents the use of deep learning and image processing techniques for the segmentation of tumors into different region.
+We used the following three approaches for segmentation of glioma brain tumor.
 1) The first approach is a hybrid system within which we use Sobel operator which is an Image Processing technique for edge clarification and a modified U-Net which is a Deep Learning Neural Network for training.
 2) The second approach proposes a V-Net model architecture for tumor segmentation.
 3) The third approach proposes a W-Net model architecture for tumor segmentation.